osmcode/pyosmium/doc/index.rst

 Pyosmium is a library to process OSM files in different formats.
-It is a wrapper of the C++ library `osmium <http://osmcode.org/libosmium/>`_ and profits from its fast implementation.
+It is a wrapper of the C++ library `osmium <http://osmcode.org/libosmium/>`_ and allows fast and efficent sequential processing of OpenStreetMap data.

 .. toctree::
    :maxdepth: 2

    intro
    reference
+   tools
    troubleshooting
-   tools

 * :ref:`genindex`